 What More Can I Do to Learn About Leadership?

-If you are interested in leadership development, The Center for Student Involvement and Leadership offers a number of non-credit opportunities.
-Emerging Leaders is a 10-week program for Freshmen and Sophomores to explore leadership.
+If you are interested in leadership development, the Office of Leadership Development offers a number of non-credit opportunities.
+One example, Emerging Leaders is a 10-week program for Freshmen and Sophomores to explore leadership.
 Another example, Student Leadership Consultants (SLCs) are a trained group of students who present workshops on leadership topics to members of clubs, organizations, classes, school groups, and offices.

 Perhaps the most important way to learn about leadership and your potential as a leader is to engage yourself in the process.
 Do it.
 Practice it.
 Get involved on campus or in the community.
-To further investigate opportunities for leadership development outside of the classroom, read about ASU Leadership Development Opportunities.
+To further investigate opportunities for leadership development outside of the classroom, read about our leadership programs.